nissl-lab/npoi/README.md

 Neuzilla is the studio behind NPOI. <br />
 To follow us, please visit http://www.linkedin.com/company/neuzilla <br />

+We are going to provide .NET core version in Oct, 2018.

 Advantage of NPOI
 =================
 a.
 It's totally free to use<br />